 🚫 Restrictions & Banned Vehicles

-⛔Vehicles older than 8 years from first registration not allowed
+⛔Vehicles older than 8 years from first registration prohibited

 🔍 Pre-shipment Inspection